Nuneham House: History

 The house was built in 1756 on the site of an earlier property and surrounding village by Stiff Leadbetter for Simon Harcourt, 1st Earl Harcourt.
-Interiors were designed by James Stuart and Lancelot "Capability" Brown designed the landscaped grounds.
+Interiors were designed by James Stuart and Capability Brown designed the landscaped grounds.
 It is a Grade II* listed building.

 Lord Harcourt demolished the original village of Nuneham Courtenay in the 1760s in order to create a landscaped park around his new villa, removing the existing village in its entirety, rebuilding it and diverting the main Oxford to London road (now the A4074).
 Oliver Goldsmith wrote of the demolition of the village and destruction of its farms to clear land to become this wealthy man's garden in his poem The Deserted Village.
 Published in 1770, it expresses a fear that the destruction of villages and the conversion of land from productive agriculture to ornamental landscape gardens would ruin the peasantry.
 Goldsmith gave his Deserted Village the pseudonym "Sweet Auburn", but did not disclose the real village to which it refers.
 However, he did indicate it was about 50 mi from London and it is widely believed to have been Nuneham Courtenay.

-William 3rd Earl, George, 2nd Earl of Harcourt and Countess of Harcourt c.1780 by Joshua Reynolds.
-The portrait hung in the dining room at Nuneham.

 The house was altered by Henry Holland in 1781–2, including the heightening of the wings.
 In 1789, the 2nd Earl Harcourt re-erected the Carfax Conduit building in a prominent position in the park.
 It had had to be moved from Carfax in the centre of Oxford, where it was an obstacle to traffic.

 At about the same time, a church with a wide tower with a domed roof was built about a mile north of the house.